-It has been reviewed in The Guardian, Pop Matters, Real Life (which is built upon by e-flux), the Cleveland Review of Books and the Morning Star.
-I talked about the book on the FreshEd, New Books Network, Suite 212 podcasts.
-I was also invited to discuss the book on Thinking Allowed on BBC Radio 4.
-The book is discussed at length on the Death//Sentence podcast.
+The book has been reviewed in The Guardian, OpenDemocracy, Pop Matters, Real Life (which is built upon by e-flux), the Cleveland Review of Books, Il Manifesto (in Italian) and the Morning Star.
+I talked about the book on the FreshEd, New Books Network, Critical Theory and Suite 212 podcasts.

 I spoke about the book at Full Circle in Brussels on 23 October, and at the University of Salford on 27 November.
 There was an unofficial launch of the book on 5 December at the Hoe Street Community Bank in Walthamstow (in conversation with Max Haiven).